jmaister/excellentexport/README.md

 ### 3.9.9

+* Configure codecov to track code coverage.
+* Removed coveralls, the library used is too old, not updated in years and has many vulnerabilities.
 * Remove unused dependencies (there was a lot of them).
-* Removed coveralls, the library used was too old and has many vulnerabilities.

 ### 3.9.8